tmonj1/misc/dotnetcore/HowToUseSerilogInAspDotNetCore3.md

 ### 3.9 Override appSettings.json with environment variables

 It is possible to override settings in appSettings.json with environment varialbles.
-For example, `Application` property in `Properties` can be overriden like this:
+For example, `Application` property in `Properties` can be overridden like this:

 ```bash
 $ export Serilog__Properties__application=“demo2”  # <- override appSettings.json